 - Reversal procedures restore the original gastric anatomy, such as removing an adjustable gastric band.

-Why Perform Revision Surgeries?
+Why Perform Bariatric Revision Surgery?

-As stated, weight-loss surgery is, on the whole, very safe and effective.
+As stated, weight loss surgery is, on the whole, very safe and effective.
 However, there are times when patients’ weight loss goals are not met, and sometimes complications such as leakage, ulcers, pouch expansion or gastroesophageal reflux disease (GERD) do happen.
 In such cases, a revision surgery may be necessary.

 Gastric bypass revisions may be performed due to: